Site Builder is a legacy product and is no longer available to new Customers. |

 Image Style

 There are two options for this setting: standard and duotone.
 When set to duotone, a special effect will be applied to the images on your site.
-This means that your images will render as a two-toned image.
+This means that your images will render as two-toned image.
 The dominant colour will be the one you set as your primary colour in your colour settings.
 The secondary colour will be black.

 The image used in the hero block on your homepage interacts with this setting slightly differently than the rest of the images on your site.
 By default, the text content in your hero block is left-aligned.
 When your hero block is configured this way, the duotone effect will always be applied to the hero image, regardless of whether this setting is configured as standard or not.

-If you choose to enable the centred hero setting, the text content will be centred in the hero area and the image will inherit what this image setting dictates (ie. if it is set to standard, it won’t have the duotone effect, but if it’s set to duotone, this will be applied)
+If you choose to enable the centred hero setting, the text content will be centred in the hero area, and the image will inherit what this image setting dictates (i.e. if it is set to standard, it won’t have the duotone effect, but if it’s set to duotone, this will be applied)

 Theme Presets